-You can substitute milk in your cheese sauce and there are a lot of options too.
-We’ve made it simple by picking out just the best options.
-No matter why you need to substitute milk there is a good alternative in this list.
+You can easily substitute milk with something else for making your cheese sauce, and there are a lot of options too.
+No matter why you need to substitute milk in your macaroni cheese, there is a good alternative on this list.

 You can use cream in place of milk when making mac and cheese with relative ease.